 Using Windows on a larger screen is a great experience that everyone should try it once.
-In a previous article, we saw how to cast your computer’s screen to another Windows device.
-In this post, we are going to talk about mirroring or extending your computer’s screen to larger displays like TVs and projectors.
+In a previous article, we saw how to cast or mirror a Windows screen to another device.
+In this post, we will talk about mirroring or extending your computer’s screen to larger displays like TVs and projectors.

 Miracast is a recent development and now standard for wireless connections with displays.
 You can simply consider it HDMI running over Wi-Fi.
 So, let’s get started and see how to set up a connection between your Windows 10 Computer and any other Miracast Device (TV, Projector, Display).

-If you recently bought a TV and it is a smart TV, then probably it comes preloaded with all the hardware required for Miracast.
+If you recently bought a TV and it is a smart TV, then it probably comes preloaded with all the hardware required for Miracast.
 You might need to check the device’s documentation for more details or you can simply search the internet for your TV’s model.
-Well if your TV doesn’t support Miracast, there is an additional hardware that can get the job done.
+Well, if your TV doesn’t support Miracast, there is additional hardware that can get the job done.

 You can easily get a wireless Miracast adapter for your TV.
 These dongle-like adapters plug into your TV’s HDMI port and take power from the USB port.
 (See image for reference).
 These devices are available in a range of 20$-50$.

-Microsoft offers its own Miracast Wireless Adapter but that is a little expensive one.
+Microsoft offers its own Miracast Wireless Adapter, but that is a little expensive.
 You can settle for any adapter that suits your budget.
 Once connected and plugged in, it is time to establish a connection.